-At St Michaels pre-school staff are asked to make a point of not accepting parents/ carers as ‘friends or contacts’ on facebook or twitter.
+At St Michaels pre-school staff are asked to make a point of not accepting ‘friends’ requests on Facebook or Twitter whilst their children attend pre-school.

 Nor will they, whilst in employment at St Michaels pre-school, ask parents or carers to be a contact or friend on their facebook.

 Any relationships communicating this way prior to working at St Michaels Pre-school will be respected, however the staff code of conduct and policies on confidentiality remain paramount.

 The Tapestry accounts will at times include photos with other children than your own.
 We ask that you respect privacy and do not down load or print off these photos.
 All parents and family members who have access to these accounts have individual PIN numbers which should remain secure to them only.